 o The adult’s most important role is to listen to the student with encouragement and enthusiasm.

-· It is recommend that parents or guardians sit down with the student at least once a week to see that all assignments are practiced and to offer support.
+o It is recommended that parents or guardians sit down with the student at least once a week to see that all assignments are practiced and to offer support.

 o Parents or guardians should provide a well-maintained instrument, all necessary books or practice equipment, and a quiet place to practice free from distraction.

 o Parents are encouraged to attend lessons with students under the age of ten (10) years old.

-· Parents are encouraged to assist the student at home on a daily basis and must assume the primary responsibility for supervising practice sessions, with the exception of high school students.
+o Parents are encouraged to assist the student at home daily and must assume the primary responsibility for supervising practice sessions, except for high school students.

 o The parent’s or guardian’s responsibilities include bringing the student to lessons on time and picking them up on time.

 Withdrawal or Dismissal

-Every student stops taking lessons at some point.
+Every student must stop taking lessons at some point.
 Ideally, this decision is made thoughtfully with plenty of discussion between the teacher, parent, and student, so that lessons can cease with a positive sense of closure.
-For this reason, the teacher requests one month’s notice prior to discontinuing lessons.
+For this reason, the teacher requests one month’s notice before discontinuing lessons.
 However, the teacher respects the student’s right to discontinue lessons at any time.
 The student or parent is still financially responsible for the final month of lessons.

 The teacher reserves the right to dismiss a student at any time and for any reason, including but not limited to any of the following:

 o Inappropriate behavior toward the teacher on the part of the student or parent.
 This includes violent out lashings, swearing, defamation of character, unacceptable advances, or any other disrespectful behavior.